 In a time when photo memories live mostly on our screens, the tactile experience of opening up a personalised photo book feels more special than ever.
-But before you spend an entire afternoon digging up the good, the bad and the plain ugly from your camera roll or Facebook, read our tips on making a really great photo book.
+But before you spend an entire afternoon sifting through the photos on your camera roll or Facebook, read our tips on making a really beautiful photo book.
 No one likes pixelated shots, crammed pages, or an album with no tale to tell, after all.
 Behold: our guide to getting it right.

 1. CHOOSE A THEME

 It’s all about the theme.
 The best photo books tell a story with a beginning, middle and (a preferably happy, hilarious or heartfelt) ending, and this is easier to do when you focus on one theme or event.
 Celebrate life milestones with a wedding or new baby book, or create a tribute to a little one’s first birthday or an unforgettable holiday with friends.
 Hen party book, travel book, work leaving present – the options are endless.

 Now for the most fun part – choosing your cover.
 From pastel shades to palm prints, portrait to landscape, we’ve got all the options.
 Find your favourite and try to match it to your theme – it’ll set your tone nicely from the off.
 Our Minimalist design is perfect for modern fairy tales – like your best friend’s wedding, whilst our fun, patterned covers are just the thing for kids’ birthday presents.